chaoran/node-finish/README.md

 ### Use __finish__ within recursive functions

-Finish can be use within recursive function calls.
+Finish can be used within recursive function calls.
 Just be sure to create a new __finish__ instance in every recursive call.
+Check out the example: [size.js](https://github.com/chaoran/finish/blob/master/examples/size.js) to find out how to use finish to calculate size of a directory.